-34 Recommendations 15 and 17 of the Code.
+33 Recommendations 15 and 17 of the Code.

-Pursuant to SHRD, listed companies are required to prepare a remuneration policy concerning the decision-making process and principles of remuneration of the board of directors, and the managing director and his or her deputy, and submit it to an advisory vote at the general meeting.
 The remuneration policy shall include principles regarding remuneration components and their proportional shares of overall remuneration, grounds for determining any variable remuneration components, other key terms applicable to the service contract, and terms for deferral and possible clawback of remuneration.
 The remuneration policy shall also include information on how the remuneration policy contributes to the business strategy and long-term interests of the company.
 The remuneration policy must be submitted to an advisory vote at the general meeting at least every four years and always in the case of a material change in the policy.
-No material changes can be made to the remuneration policy without presenting the changed policy to the general meeting.

 In Finland, there are no union or works council approval requirements that need to be met in relation to remuneration of executives.
-Further, there are no specific legal provisions related to clawback or recoupment of remuneration previously paid.
+Further, there are no specific legal provisions relating to clawback or recoupment of remuneration previously paid.
 However, remuneration that has been paid out without grounds should be reclaimed in accordance with the general regulations on returning an unjust enrichment.